ruedoux/SGT/README.md

 Your test class needs to derive from `SimpleTestClass` and test methods needs to have `[SimpleTestMethod]` attribute.

-After turning on the plugin you will be provided with a bottom panel called `SGT` (similar to GUT).
-Thats it, no additional setup is needed for it to work (in 4.1.1 version at least).
+To run the tests you can use runner scene which displays test results in a convenient form, no additional setup is needed for it to work (in 4.1.1 version at least).

 Example test class would look something like this: